Stormwater Ponds in High ParkHistory of High Park's Stormwater Ponds

 Ridout Pond Odour Remediation Project 2020

 Two aerating devices were installed in Ridout Pond to address odour concerns.
 This required the installation of a hydro facility on the south shore of the pond.
+The aerating devices were subsequently removed.

 Sources